 Old town of Galle // climb the lighthouse for the best views // go running at the jungle beach of Unawatuna in the morning and watch the cute animals!

-Find an overview of the various options at the Galle accommodation page of Booking.
+Find an overview of the various options at the Galle overview page of Booking.

 4) MirissaThis beach is much calmer than Unawatuna – it is less touristy and offers colorful sunset as well as a beach full of beautiful mussels and stones.